AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/java/index.md

                                                 .build();
 ```

-7) Now, let's create the seal options with certificate credential and field options:
+7) Now, let's create the seal options with certificate credentials and field options:

 ```java
 //Create SealOptions instance with sealing parameters.